Port Arthur massacre: Broad Arrow Café murders

 Bryant then turned towards Tony and Sarah Kistan and Andrew Mills.

 Tony Kistan and Andrew Mills had both stood up when the shooting began, and both were fatally shot in the back of the head, Kistan while pushing his wife towards the door.
 Thelma Walker and Pamela Law were injured by fragments from these shots before being dragged to the ground by their friend, Peter Crosswell, as the three sheltered underneath the table.
 Also injured by fragments from these shots was Patricia Barker.

 Bryant moved just a few metres and began shooting at the table where Graham Colyer, Carolyn Loughton and her daughter Sarah were seated.
 Colyer was shot in the jaw.
 Sarah Loughton ran towards her mother, who had been moving between tables.
 Carolyn Loughton threw herself on top of her daughter.
 Bryant shot Carolyn Loughton in the back; her eardrum was ruptured by the muzzle blast from the gun going off beside her ear.
 Despite Carolyn's efforts, Sarah had been fatally shot in the head.

 Bryant pivoted around and fatally shot Mervyn Howard.
 The bullet passed through him, through a window of the café, and hit a table on the outside balcony.
 Bryant then fatally shot Mervyn Howard's wife, Mary Howard in the head and neck.

 Bryant was near the exit, preventing others from attempting to run past him and escape.
 Bryant moved across the café towards the gift shop area.
 As Bryant moved, Robert Elliott stood up.
 He was shot in the arm and head, though survived his injuries.

-From the first shot, all of these events took approximately fifteen seconds, during which Bryant fired seventeen shots, killed twelve people, and wounded ten more.
+The shooting lasted approximately 15 seconds, during which Bryant fired 17 shots, killed 12 people, and wounded 10 more.